 Ben Pimlott Building

-Will Alsop is famous for his eccentric designs and bright colours, but the industrial, workshop feel of Goldsmith College’s 3,600 m² new building in London’s New Cross makes use of a more subtle style of architecture.
-Working in the design team we focused on function and space but still maintained a few interesting little quirks.
+Will Alsop is famous for his eccentric designs and bright colours, but the industrial, workshop feel of Goldsmith College’s 3,600 m² building in London’s New Cross makes use of a more subtle style of architecture.
+Working in the design team we focused on function and space whilst still maintaining a few interesting little quirks.

 We specified an in-situ frame with concrete flat slabs and reinforced columns.
 Through using cardboard tube formwork for the columns and timber formwork for walls, we ensured a short and economical construction programme, as well as utilising concrete’s natural fire protection and thermal properties; for stability we used the concrete lift shafts.